 What is The Best Way to Learn a Foreign Language?

 - Rote Memorization of vocabulary through memorization techniques.
-This style consists mainly of repetition and memorization tricks that then lead a student to be able to cobble together basic fluency.
+This style of learning new language skills consists mainly of repetition and memorization tricks that then lead a student to be able to cobble together basic fluency.

 - Peer-to-Peer language learning.
-This is a newer trend, especially for adult language learning.
+This is a newer trend for learning new language communication skills, especially for adult language learning.
 P2P technique means employing a native speaker to explore your community with you and have conversations about what you are seeing and doing.
 This is similar to immersion learning, but it does involve some basic memorization techniques before you are at a starting point to begin working with your individual teacher.

 What Works When Learning a Foreign Language?